-In 2018, the DESIGN Canberra festival will celebrate the work, poetics, personal style and contribution to the nation’s capital of architect Enrico Taglietti (b.
-1926).
+In 2018, the DESIGN Canberra festival celebrated the work, poetics, personal style and contribution to the nation’s capital of architect Enrico Taglietti (1926-2019).

-As part of this celebration, DESIGN Canberra has curated a series of events and exhibitions, and a symposium will be presented at the National Gallery of Australia with local, national and international speakers to reflect on and celebrate Taglietti’s lasting and important contribution to Canberra’s built environment.
+As part of this celebration, DESIGN Canberra curated a series of events and exhibitions, and a symposium that was presented at the National Gallery of Australia with local, national and international speakers to reflect on and celebrate Taglietti’s lasting and important contribution to Canberra’s built environment.

 This year’s series of programs in the DESIGN Canberra Festival are designed to bring his thoughtful detailing, aesthetics and sense of place to the attention of a broader audience of designers, design enthusiasts and the wider Canberra community.

 The architect’s distinct and highly personal design character is expressed through his use of unusual sculptural shapes and angles, cantilevered planes of roof and deck, and concrete.
 His contribution is significant, as is his attachment to our city.
 Taglietti’s thoughtful detailing, aesthetics and sense of place have helped to shape Canberra.